Academic Calendar - 2025

 Progression in Good Standing

-A student who at the end of an academic year has achieved a weighted average of at least 60% and has achieved a passing grade in each course of his/her approved program shall proceed to the next year in Good Standing.
+A student who, at the end of an academic year, has achieved a weighted average of at least 60% and has achieved a passing grade in each course of their approved program shall proceed to the next year in Good Standing.

 Conditional Progression